NassarX/nqueens-optimization/README.md

 | Tournament selection          | tournament |
 | Stochastic Universal Sampling | sus        |

+@TODO
+###### Crossover

+Crossover is the process of combining genetic material from two parents to create new individuals.
+The parents are selected from the population using the selection process described above.
+The crossover process is repeated until the desired number of individuals is created.
+The new individuals are called offspring and the process is called crossover.
+The offspring are then used to create new individuals through mutation.

 - Available Crossover Algorithms:

 | NAME                   | SHORTCUT     |